FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 But these tools are not everything needed for the camping season.
 Rangers have to add life through their own personality

 and experience.
 Rangers defined are budding adults with variety and distinctiveness.
-The department exudes group
+The department exudes group spirit.

-Philmont's mountains have drawn young people seeking adventure since the end of the Great Depression.
-The old
+Philmont’s mountains have drawn young people seeking adventure since the end of the Great Depression.

-creatures—becomes real in this place called Philmont.
+wild creatures—becomes real in this place called Philmont.
 The experience is the outdoors, the program, and the people.

 The outdoors is our classroom, the program is the method.
 People are integral, bringing to life values and relationships to